 “What time I am afraid, I will trust in You.”Psalm 56:3

-Again, having verses that can be pulled out at a moment’s notice and used in practical situations is a great way to help your preschooler see the value of having portions of the Bible memorized.
+Again, having verses that can be pulled out at a moment’s notice and used in practical situations is a great way to help your preschooler see the value of having portions of the Bible memorized, things that they can carry with them into eternal life.

 7. 1 Peter 5:7 – God Cares!

-And finally, a reminder to your preschooler that God cares about them.
+And finally, a reminder to your preschooler that our Lord Jesus Christ cares about them.

 “Cast all your care upon Him, for He cares for you.”1 Peter 5:7

 What do you think?
-Are there other verses you would add to this list?
+Are there other Bible memory verses for kids you would add to this list?
 Leave a comment below.